This 4-Ingredient chia pudding is high in protein and super creamy. All you need is chia seeds, milk, Greek yogurt and honey!

 More topping ideas

-This chia pudding recipe is super versatile, so you can get creative with lots of different add-ons and mix-ins.
-Here are a few of my favourite ideas:
+This yogurt chia pudding is super versatile, so you can easily customize it with your favorite mix-ins and toppings for extra flavor and sweetness.
+Here are some of my favorites:

-- Mix in some vanilla or almond extract
+- Add a flavor boost: Mix in a splash of vanilla or almond extract.

 More healthy breakfast ideas